ammanvedi/hooker/README.md

 ### About

 I built this while working on [Seeder](https://github.com/ammanvedi/seeder) as a way to auto deploy the application to an Amazon EC2 server instance.

+if you think its broken fix it

+beerware license